 It is very difficult to measure the detailed properties of dense molecular clouds, and perhaps the most difficult property is the magnetic field - its strength and geometry.
-The most common method is via Zeeman splitting of radio-frequency HI, OH, and CN lines or masers, which typically gives only the magnetic field strength along the line-of-sight, $B{los}$ (Crutcher 2012).
+The most common method is via Zeeman splitting of radio-frequency HI, OH, and CN lines or masers, which gives the magnetic field strength along the line-of-sight, B{los} (Crutcher 2012).
 Other methods are also difficult, which include using measurements of optical and near-infrared polarisation (extinction along the line-of-sight) and sub-mm polarised thermal dust emission (difficult from the ground) (Poidevin et al. 2013).

 An alternative method of probing the magnetic field is via synchrotron radiation (Brown & Marscher 1977; Marscher & Brown 1978; Orlando & Strong 2013), which has rarely been mentioned in the literature in relation to molecular clouds.
 Synchrotron radiation is produced primarily by relativistic CR electrons when decelerated by magnetic fields.
 The intensity of synchrotron radiation depends only on the number and energy spectrum of CR electrons and the magnetic field strength perpendicular to the line-of-sight.
-We know the measured energy spectrum of CRs (Ackermann et al. 2012), at least on average at energies of relevance to radio synchrotron emission $(\sim GeV)$ , and we know that the CR density varies slowly throughout the Galaxy and can penetrate dense molecular clouds at these energies and above (Brown & Marscher 1977; Marscher & Brown 1978; Umebayashi & Nakano 1981).
-In molecular clouds, the magnetic field strength is much larger than in the ambient interstellar medium (Crutcher 1999).
+We know the energy spectrum of CRs (Ackermann & et al. 2012), at least on average at energies of relevance to radio synchrotron emission (\sim GeV), and we know that the CR density varies slowly throughout the Galaxy and can penetrate dense molecular clouds at these energies and above (Brown & Marscher 1977; Marscher & Brown 1978; Umebayashi & Nakano 1981).1 Gamma-ray observations of molecular clouds probing CR protons at theses energies (via pion-decay) indicate that this is indeed the case, since the fluxes are as expected from the general interstellar CR density; electrons and protons propagate in the same way for the same rigidity, which corresponds to the same same kinetic energy in the relativistic range.
+Electrons lose energy more rapidly than protons but this is not a large effect for pc-size clouds.
+In molecular clouds, the magnetic field has been measured to be significantly amplified (Crutcher 1999).
 Therefore, in principle, the synchrotron intensity should give a detectable signature, which could be used as a probe of the magnetic field.
-This is a direct way of measuring the total magnetic field strength, including the irregular (turbulent) component, which most other indicators (Zeeman, optical polarisation) are not directly sensitive to, since they measure the regular (Zeeman) or ordered (optical polarisation) field.
-Polarised synchrotron emission could provide additional information, including the ordered
+This is a direct way of measuring the total magnetic field strength, including the irregular (turbulent) component, which most other indicators (Zeeman, optical polarisation) are not directly sensitive to, since they measure the regular (Zeeman) or ordered (optical polarisation) field.2 Polarised synchrotron could provide additional information, including the ordered vs anisotropic random component and projected angle of the magnetic field on the sky.